CJRodr/CJRodr/README.md

 - 👋 Hi, I’m Carolina
 - 🐶 In my profile pic with me is my dog, Jasper.
 He's a Scottish Terrier
-- 👀 I’m interested in NLP and Data Science (amongst many things)
+- 👀 I’m interested in Game Dev and NLP (amongst many things)
-- 🌱 I’m currently working on the IBM Data Science certificate through Coursera
+- 🌱 My latest hobbies are teaching myself Unity and Blender
 - 📫 How to reach me: crodr269@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like to paint and crochet